• Skip to Content

 • Landscape plans and calculations;

-• Architectural model – may be required if the value of the work is above $1.3 million for large scale developments such as residential flat buildings, seniors living, medium density, shopping centres etc;
+• Architectural model – may be required if the value of the work is above $1.3 million for large scale developments such as residential flat buildings, seniors living, medium density, shopping centers etc;

 • Statement of Heritage Impact – if the property is heritage affected;